digling/servamalagasy/README.md

-# Malagasy dialects and the peopling of Madagascar
+# CLDF dataset derived from Serva et al.'s "Malagasy dialects and the peopling of Madagascar" from 2011

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Maurizio Serva, Filippo Petroni, Dima Volchenkov, and Søren Wichmann (2011): Malagasy dialects and the peopling of Madagascar.
 Journal of the Royal Society, Interface*, 9(66): 54–67.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY license